Mindfulness can boost the quality of our lives in numerous ways.

 The Benefits Of Mindfulness In Schools (K12) + Videos

 Childhood and adolescence are important developmental stages that will construct the groundwork for mental health in the adult developmental stage.

-For instance, in the study of Flook et al., (2010) conducted on 3rd graders, students who went through an 8-week mindfulness program showed improvements in behavioral regulation, metacognition and focus compared to the controls group who did not have the mindfulness program.
+For instance, in the study of Flook et al., (2010) conducted on 3rd graders, students who went through an 8-week mindfulness program showed improvements in behavioral regulation, metacognition, and focus compared to the control group who did not have the mindfulness program.

 A social skill is any skill that we use to interact and communicate with others.

 Deficits and excesses in social behavior can affect learning, understanding, and classroom climate.
 Recent research on lower-income and ethnic minority elementary school children highlighted how a 5-week mindfulness curriculum can lead to better participation in activities, as well as nurture a classroom culture of mutual respect and care in 9th-grade students (Black et al., 2013).